alexfernandez/loadtest/README.md

 If no port is given then default port 7357 will be used.
 The optional delay instructs the server to wait for the given number of milliseconds before answering each request, to simulate a busy server.
+You can also simulate errors on a given percent of requests.

 ### Complete Example